lukeyouell/craft-support/docs/postamessage.md

 Posting a message requires a user to be logged in.
 You then submit to the `support/messages/new-message` form action to post the message.

-The following is an example of creating a new message:
+The following is an example of posting a new message:

 ```twig
 <form method="post" accept-charset="UTF-8">